abhishekkadavil/wdio-cucumber/README.md

 ## Why

 - Why WebdriverIO?
 Why not something like Selenium
-  - It’s faster to set up, more scalable for mobile testing, and has a much better DX if you're using JS/TS.
+  - It’s faster to set up and has a much better DX if you're using JS/TS.
   - Can be used to test web and mobile(Appium + WDIO).
   - You don't manually manage the driver instance in the test code.
   - WebdriverIO internally manages the session and the driver(Both appium server and browser) for you — automatically per test, per session.
     - When you do: `await $('~username').setValue('some user');`.WebdriverIO automatically knows which driver/session to send the command to.
 You never need to explicitly pass the driver object around.

 ## How